emmamckinley/udacity_emmamckinley/README.md

 * kn neighbours with 3 transformers

 The kn neighbours with 3 transformers had the best average f1-score across all 36 targets vars however, the Random Forest model with gridsearch was submitted as a Gridsearch was required.

+Instructions:
+Run the following commands in the project's root directory to set up your database and model.

+To run ETL pipeline that cleans data and stores in database python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db
+To run ML pipeline that trains classifier and saves python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl
+Run the following command in the app's directory to run your web app. python run.py

+Now, open another Terminal Window.

+Run the following: env|grep WORK

+You'll see output that looks something like this: webappaddress

+In a new web browser window, type in the following: https://SPACEID-3001.SPACEDOMAIN In this example, that would be: "https://viewa7a4999b-3001.udacity-student-workspaces.com/" (Don't follow this link now, this is just an example.)

+You should be able to see the web app.
+The number 3001 represents the port where your web app will show up.
+Make sure that the 3001 is part of the web address you type in.